alethena/Share-Dispenser-Two-Sided/README.md

 * `uint256 public usageFeeBSP`  This is the usage fee expressed in basis points (10000BSP = 100%).
 When shares are bought or sold, this fraction of the XCHF payment is transferred to the `usageFeeAddress`.
 A value of zero corresponds to no usage fee, a value of 500 corresponds to 5% usage fee.

-* `uint256 public spreadBSP` The company can decide to fix a spread between bid and ask prices.
-This is again expressed in basis points.
-Example: A value of 9500 corresponds to a spread of 5%, which means that the buyback price (i.e. the amount of XCHF a shareholder selling their shares to the company) will be reduced by 5%.

 **Pricing Model**